-Before teaching it the basic commands it is important to establish a close emotional relationship between the dog and the owner.
+Before teaching the basic commands, it is important to establish a close emotional relationship between the dog and the owner.
 Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your puppy to Behavioral training so find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+If you want to train your puppy to Behavioral training, find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc., and stop these behavioral issues and train your dog easily.

-The Caucasian Shepherd is a dog you can get along with very well easily, but the basic training, the growth in a harmonious environment from an early age and constant socialization are essential.
-The first step in puppy socialization is learning simple, but important habits.
-It is important to feel comfortable when it is held on a leash, when its master makes it a bath or when the master touches its food.
+The Caucasian Shepherd is a dog you can get along with very well easily.
+Still, basic training, growth in a harmonious environment from an early age, and constant socialization are essential.
+The first step in puppy socialization is learning simple but important habits.
+It is important to feel comfortable when held on a leash, when its master makes it a bath or when the master touches its food.

-The cost to buy a Russian bear Dog varies greatly and depends on many factors such as the breeders’ location, reputation, litter size, a lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
-Review how much Russian bear Dog puppies for sale sell for below.
+The cost to buy a Russian bear Dog varies greatly.
+It depends on many factors such as the breeders’ location, reputation, litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines, and much more.
+Review how many Russian bear Dog puppies for sale sell below.

 Russian Bear Dog price will depend largely on the breeder.
 I’ve seen them advertised for anywhere from $500 to $2000.